codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on.md

   - **A security Assertion Markup Language 2.0 (SAML 2.0)** compliant Identity Provider (IdP) that is configured to communicate with Codefresh Service Provider (SP).
 For example, ADFS, Auth0, Okta and Ping Identity.

-  - **OpenID Connect (OAuth 2.0)** identity mangement.
+  - **OpenID Connect (OAuth 2.0)** identity management.
 For example, Google, Github, Bitbucket and Gitlab.

   This enables seamless SSO from a browser, by asserting the identity of the user to Codefresh.